My Farming Story:

 I was involved in school garden projects throughout high school.
-At Vic High, I spent a summer tending the school garden and sneaking in at 4am to harvest huge beets and pull rainbow carrots before the striking teachers put up picket lines.
-During my time at the Saturna Ecological Education Centre, I took the Agriculture 12 course and got to learn from many knowledgeable islanders growing food.
+At Vic High, I spent a summer tending the school garden and sneaking in at 4am to harvest huge beets and pull rainbow carrots before the striking teachers arrived so as to not cross their picket lines.
+During my time at the Saturna Ecological Education Centre, I took an Agriculture 12 course and got to learn from many knowledgeable islanders growing food.

-Since then, I’ve spent the past three years as the farm hand at City’s Edge Farm, with one summer off in the middle of it all to go farming in France.
+After moving off of Saltspring, I spent the three years as the farm hand at City’s Edge Farm, with one summer off in the middle of it all to go farming in France.
 My time at City’s Edge Farm was an incredible mentorship experience and I grew both the hands-on skills needed to grow vegetables and the resilience needed to be a farmer.
 From blissful summer days watching eagles soar overhead to the days where everything goes wrong until there's nothing else to do but fall into a pile of mud and cry; the afternoons where there is a bounty of delicious produce ready to be delivered to eager customers to the mornings when we arrived to find everything had been destroyed by insects overnight; it’s been a rollercoaster of learning how to seed, transplant, weed and harvest while keeping the bunnies, deer and flea beetles at bay.

-Now the month I‘ve turned 23, I’m very excited to be launching a farm venture of my own and starting to grow fresh produce for the people and communities I care for deeply.
-I don’t see my peers reflected in current veggie box programs and I want to make sure people I care about can eat well and be nourished by sustainable produce.
+Currently heading into Season Four, I feel so honoured to spend my days growing fresh produce for the people and communities I care for deeply.
+I haven’t see my peers reflected in current veggie box programs and I want to make sure people I care about can eat well and be nourished by sustainable produce.

 Who I Am:

-I’m a white settler with Ashkenazi Jew (from Poland and Ukraine/Russia) and Serbian (from Bosnia and Herzegovina) roots on my Dad’s side and roots from England, Wales, Scotland and Ireland on my Mum’s side.
+I’m a white settler with Jewish (from Poland and Ukraine/Russia) and Serbian (from Bosnia and Herzegovina) roots on my Dad’s side and ancestry from England, Wales, Scotland and Ireland on my Mum’s side.

-I'm currently living uninvited on W̱SÁNEĆ lands, on the north slope of PKOLS.
-I grew up on the territory of the Lkwungen speaking peoples at čən’it taŋ’exw and I also spent formative time on ṮEḴTEḴSEN (Saturna Island) and W̱ENÁ¸NEĆ (Saltspring Island).
+I'm currently living uninvited on lək̓ʷəŋən and W̱SÁNEĆ lands, on the north slope of PKOLS.
+I grew up on the territory of the lək̓ʷəŋən peoples in čən’it taŋ’exw and I also spent formative time in Hul'q'umi'num-speaking and W̱SÁNEĆ territories.